7emretelli/7emretelli/README.md

 # Hi Mate! 👋 This is @7emretelli

-I'm a developer and mathematician.
-I love build open-source code, learning new things, resolve difficult and different problems.
+I'm a developer and .
+I love build open-source code, learning new things.

 ![Profile Views](https://komarev.com/ghpvc/?username=7emretelli)